michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

         (j->'price')::NUMERIC,
         'kWh'
     FROM jsonb_array_elements(NEW.attributes->'data') AS j
-    ON CONFLICT ON CONSTRAINT pk_electricitycost
+    ON CONFLICT ON CONSTRAINT pk_electricityprices
     DO UPDATE
     SET price_value = EXCLUDED.price_value
     WHERE price_value <> EXCLUDED.price_value;